Love like Jesus. So hard to do … or is it?

-In a very practical way, Mother Teresa provided a great example of how to love like Jesus.
+In a very practical way, la Madre Teresa provided a great example of how to love like Jesus.

 In her work with the poor, the Nobel Peace Prize recipient followed Christ’s call to feed the hungry and clothe the naked, to visit the imprisoned, to care for the homeless and the sick.
 In doing so, she met their deeper need for love and dignity:

 >> The hungry “hunger not only for bread, but for love.
 For the tender concern of someone who cares.”

 >> Clothe the naked, “and not only with a piece of cloth, but with that beautiful dignity of a child of God.
 Dignity for someone who has been created to be loved and to love.”

 >> Tend to the sick who are sick “not only in body, but sick at heart.”

 >> The imprisoned are trapped “not only with a lack of freedom, but are limited in life.
 Bound by fear, by the mind, by the imagination.”